Understanding HPV: A Detailed & Comprehensive Guide

 Over 200 unique types of HPV have been identified.
 They can be divided into 2 types:

-- Oncogenic: These are the types of HPV viruses that may lead to cancer, such as cervical and penile cancer.
+- Oncogenic: These are the types of HPV viruses that may lead to cancer, such as cervical and anal cancer.

 - Non-oncogenic: These types of HPV virus can lead to genital warts, but do not pose the risk of cancer.

-Not all types of HPV pose health risks, here are the low and high-risk types of HPV you should know about:
+Different types can pose different health risks, here are the low and high-risk types of HPV you should know about:

 Low-risk: Type 6 and 11